Nathanael-FR/GA_LAHARY_LAJOUX/README.md

 To use the GA Solver, follow these steps:

 1. Define your own problem class by inheriting from `GAProblem` and implement the necessary methods.
+Make sure to check the documentation of each method of the `GAProblem` class for a better understanding of the expected outputs.
 2. Instantiate a `GASolver` object by passing your defined problem.
 3. Call the `reset_population()` and `evolve_until()` methods to solve the problem.